-8.2.24 Fast Read Quad I/O with 4-Byte Address (ECh)
+8.2.25 DTR Fast Read Quad I/O with 4-Byte Address (EEh)

-The Fast Read Quad I/O with 4-Byte Address instruction is similar to the Fast Read Quad I/O instruction except that it requires 32-bit address instead of 24-bit address.
-No matter the device is operating in 3-Byte Address Mode or 4-byte Address Mode, the Fast Read Quad I/O with 4-Byte Address instruction will always require 32-bit address to access the entire 2Gb memory.
+The DTR Fast Read Quad I/O with 4-Byte Address instruction is similar to the DTR Fast Read Quad I/O (EDh) instruction except that it requires a 32-bit address instead of a 24-bit address.
+Regardless of whether the device is operating in the 3-Byte Address Mode or the 4-Byte Address Mode, the DTR Fast Read Quad I/O with 4-Byte Address instruction will always require a 32-bit address to access the entire memory.